NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

 ..
 Warning::
-     Note that GP-based surrogate models are essentially developed to fit smooth, continuous functions.
+     Note that GP-based surrogate models can be used to fit only smooth, continuous functions.
 When the surrogate model is poorly trained, a parametric study is highly recommended to check any possible discontinuity presented in the simulation model.

 Saving Options